diego0020/braviz-app/sphinx_doc/source/index.rst

     :width: 100%

-Braviz is both, a python library, and a system with graphical user interface which can be used to analyze brain data.
+Braviz is both, a python library, and a system with a graphical user interface which can be used to analyze brain data.
 To start select the point of view from which you want to use Braviz below.

 Profile
 ---------
-Graphical interface user
+Graphical Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^

     -   Instant access to your project's data